eclipse-zenoh/zenoh-cpp/docs/README.md

 -- Found Sphinx: /home/username/.local/bin/sphinx-build
 ...
 ```
 or something like this.
-If doxygen or sphinx not found, check first step
+If doxygen or sphinx are not found, check first step.
+If everything is ok,
+build the documentation with this command:

 ```
 cmake --build build --target docs